 It’s well-known that guest posting is one of the best ways to create quality backlinks.
-But finding suitable guest posting opportunities can be challenging and take quite some time.
+But finding suitable guest posting opportunities can be challenging and time-consuming.

 This is where roundups come into play.
 In a nutshell, a roundup is a post or a collection of posts involving various experts on the topic.
 Big websites often do roundups to explore interesting topics and bring more traffic.